 How to Turn Off Parallax Effect to Save Battery

 Did you ever experience seasickness from using your iPhone?
-A new feature, introduced in iOS 7, has proven troublesome for some users.
-The feature in question is also called the “parallax effect”, which describes two or more visual planes in motion, moving at different speeds.
+A certain iOS feature has proven troublesome for some users.
+The so-called “parallax effect”, which describes two or more visual planes in motion, moves at different speeds.
 Some users also call it an “animated wallpaper” on their iPhone, but it is more of an additional visual effect that can be used with pretty much any wallpaper.
 Our guide shows you how to disable parallax (a.k.a. the 3D effect) on any iPhone.

 The human brain uses this information for depth perception.
 You may know this effect from driving in your car or a train, the objects closest to the horizon will appear to be almost stationary, while objects closer to you will pass by rather quickly.
 This way you can tell planes of vision apart from each other and make a quick judgement with respect to the depth and distance of your view.

 Switching off Parallax on your iPhone is pretty easy: You can do it from your “Settings” app.
-Locate the section labeled “General”, then tap “Accessibility” and finally enable the “Reduce Motion” toggle.
+Locate the section labeled “Accessibility”, tap Motion and enable the toggle to the right of “Reduce Motion” toggle.
 This will disable Parallax and a number of other minor animations and visual effects.